Medellín · Part of El Poblado

 Lunch is the negotiation.
 She defaults to a small soup-and-salad place around the corner from her building unless a friend is in town and wants to do Provenza.
 Manila's restaurant scene is good enough that she rarely needs to leave the barrio.
 Dinner is usually home; her kitchen is small but works, and the produce at the Sunday market in Parque del Poblado is cheaper and better than the Carulla downstairs.

 She doesn't have a car.
 She uses Cabify maybe twice a week - usually for dinner in Laureles when she wants a change.
-Her studio (the ceramics studio, in Belén) is a 15-minute Cabify ride; she goes three times a week.
+Her studio (the ceramics studio, in Belén) is a 15-minute Uber ride; she goes three times a week.
 On weekends she stays close to home.

 Ready to find your place in Manila?